Factbox: Republicans vying to take on Obama in 2012

 RICK PERRY

-The three-term Texas governor, 61, has lagged in recent polls after shooting to the top of the field when he jumped into the nomination race in August.
+The three-term Texas governor has petered out after shooting to the top of the field when he jumped into the nomination race in August.

-Perry has been troubled by fumbling debate performances for much of his campaign.
-In the last Republican debate, he forgot the name of one of three government agencies he has pledged to eliminate if elected president.
+Perry, 61, has been troubled by fumbling debate performances for much of his campaign.
+In a November Republican debate, he forgot the name of one of three government agencies he has pledged to eliminate if elected president.

 A social and fiscal conservative, Perry has come under heavy fire from Republican rivals for relatively moderate immigration positions and an order that young girls in Texas be inoculated for a sexually transmitted virus.